-Lac Saint-Pierre is a major component of the St. Lawrence Lowlands and over 90% of the land has remained untouched.
+Lac Saint-Pierre is a major component of the St. Laurent Lowlands and over 90% of the land has remained untouched.
 Its fertile wetlands have made it a vital stopping-off point for migratory birds.

 Over 280 species of resident and migratory birds have been observed here.
 As the region is traversed by one of the world’s most heavily trafficked inland waterways, the St. Lawrence Seaway, and located near a busy industrial park, the area’s major players reconciled their economic activities with ecological concerns by adopting the St. Lawrence Action Plan.